NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-cannot-be-banned.md

 <figure>
   <blockquote>
     <p>Money is one of the greatest instruments of freedom ever invented by man.
-It is money which in existing society opens an astounding range of choice to the poor man---a range greater than that which not many generations ago was open to the wealthy.</p>
+It is money which in existing society opens an astounding range of choice to the poor man&mdash;a range greater than that which not many generations ago was open to the wealthy.</p>
   </blockquote>
   <figcaption>Friedrich A. Hayek<sup><a id="ref62" href="#fn62">[62]</a></sup></figcaption>
 </figure>